golang/proposal/design/51082-godocfmt.md

  - All numbered list items use the “N.” form (“N)” is converted).
  - The ASCII double-single-quote forms that have always been defined to render as “ and ” are replaced with those.
- - Link URL definitionss are moved to the bottom of the doc comment, in two different blank-line-separated groups: definitions used by the doc comment and definitions not used.
+ - Link URL definitions are moved to the bottom of the doc comment, in two different blank-line-separated groups: definitions used by the doc comment and definitions not used.